crosswalk-project/crosswalk-website/public/documentation/windows/net_extensions.md

 ## <a class='doc-anchor' id='Writing-your-Net-Extension'></a>Writing your .NET Extension
 1. Download and install [Visual Studio 2013](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
 (2015 has not been tested at the moment).

-2. Download and install the [Crosswalk .NET Extensions Visual Studio Template](https://drive.google.com/open?id=0B65HPC3GJ5tEbVhQMmNPc19pR3M).
+2. Download and install the [Crosswalk .NET Extensions Visual Studio Template](https://visualstudiogallery.msdn.microsoft.com/51e648be-c91a-40fa-9d13-8f49ec134e86).
+You can alternatively search for it in Visual Studio Extensions and Updates dialog.

    This template will help you to create quickly an extension in Visual Studio.